tonirecio/fake-bdd-calculator/README.md

 *Scenario Outline: Showing the first number after pressing operation* : Ok

 *Scenario Outline: Using the Equals button without operation* : Ok

+*Scenario Outline: Reenabling buttons with no error using operators* : Ok